 MFT doctoral students are required to complete a dissertation in order to graduate.
-Students must continuously enroll in a MFT Dissertation

-(MF 896 Dissertation Continuation) course until the dissertation receives final approval from the student's committee.
+Students must continuously enroll in a MFT Dissertation (MF 895 Dissertation) course until the dissertation receives final approval from the student's committee.

-Students must complete 11 credit hours in MF 895 Dissertation and at least 1 hour in MF 896 Dissertation Continuation prior to graduation.
+Students must complete at least 11 credit hours in MF 895 Dissertation and 1 hour of MF 897 Dissertation Defense prior to graduation.
 Students are required to complete 1 credit hour each semester after that (Fall, Spring, and Summer) until the student is finished.
-A continuation fee, equivalent to one credit hour, will be assessed for every semester the student is enrolled in MF 896 Dissertation Continuation after the 12-hour requirement has been met.
-An incomplete will be given in MF 896 Dissertation Continuation until the final dissertation is approved by the committee.
+A continuation fee, equivalent to one credit hour, will be assessed for every semester the student is enrolled in MF 895 Dissertation after the 12-hour requirement has been met.
+An incomplete will be given in MF 895 Dissertation until the final dissertation is approved by the committee.
 Upon approval of the thesis, the grade will be changed to a Pass.
-If a student does not enroll in MF 896 Dissertation Continuation, the incomplete grade will turn to a Fail (F).
+If a student does not enroll in MF 895 Dissertation, the incomplete grade will turn to a Fail (F).
+Internship is finished.
+A continuation fee, equivalent to one credit hour, will be assessed for every semester the student is enrolled in MF 892 Internship III after the 12-hour requirement has been met.
+An incomplete will be given in MF 892 Internship III until the final dissertation is approved by the committee.
+Upon approval of the internship, the grade will be changed to a Pass.
+If a student does not enroll in MF 892 Internship III the incomplete grade will turn to a Fail (F).